joerowell/WSL-for-fplll/README.md

 The raison d'etre here is that Sagemath must be installed inside WSL if you want to use conda to maintain the dependencies [1].

-Please note that this script is known to work as of the 11th August 2021.
-If this script has not been updated in a while, then there is a good chance that it does not work.
+Please note that whilst this script is tested weekly (via Github actions) it may be the case that the script _only_ works on Github actions.
+As a result, we offer this script without any guarantees.

 ## High-level:
 The high-level flow behind these instructions are as follows: